pmgoriya/TerraWeek/day01/tasks.md

 ## Day 1: Introduction to Terraform and Terraform Basics

 - What is Terraform and how can it help you manage infrastructure as code?

 It is an open source tool that is used to provision infrastrucure using a high level configuration language or HCL (HashiCorp).

 It can provison infra in multi-cloud environment, produces a tf state that helps in keeping track, reduces human error which can be done through CLI, handles dependency between resources on its own.

 - Why do we need Terraform and how does it simplify infrastructure provisioning?

 The need for scaling the infra can easily be done through this rather than going to the console every single time.

 - How can you install Terraform and set up the environment for AWS, Azure, or GCP?

 To install Terraform we can refer to commands given in the official terraform website.
 It has steps like installing the terraform binary.
-Unzipping the downloaded file, moving it to a directory as desired and then checking the version
+Unzipping the downloaded file, moving it to a directory as desired and then checking the version.

+To set up the environment for AWS
+Install AWS CLI, configure it using the details of IAM user with relevant permissions and then set up the AWS provider plugin.

 - Explain the important terminologies of Terraform with the example at least (5 crucial terminologies).
 Provider: plugins that Tf uses to manage resources on specific infra platforms.